benkeks/markdown-basic/README.md

 ### Variable access and assignments

+The DOM is the memory.

-Local variables are created when accessed.
+**Local variables** are created when accessed.
 They are assigned by `x := e` syntax.

-Global variables (and functions) exist if there is a label in the input program for them.
-A label is an HTML entity with the variables name in lower-case as id attribute.
+**Global variables** (and functions) exist if there is a label in the input program for them.
+A *label* is an HTML entity with the variables name in lower-case as `id` attribute.
+In Markdown, such labels come into existence by placing a heading.
 The value of a labeled variable is the DOM element that follows the label.
 Values can be string `hello`, numbers (expressed as plain numbers), unnumbered lists of values, or links to other labels in the memory.
 Numbers and strings will be coerced by the funny JavaScript semantics.

 > ***RUN***
 > - localy := `hello `